MahirHChowdhury/MTH4000/README.md

 # MTH4000
-Repository for course MTH4000 at Queen Mary University of London.
+Repository to test code related to the MTH4000 Programming in Python 1 module at Queen Mary University of London.
-Assessment 3 submission.